Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Introduction

 \section{Introduction}

-Network pruning \cite{han2015deep,han2015learning,lecun1990optimal, liu2017learning, li2016pruning, kusupati2020soft} is a widely-used technique for reducing a network's parameters and compressing its size.
+Network pruning \citep{han2015deep,lecun1990optimal, liu2017learning, li2016pruning, kusupati2020soft, han2015learning} is a widely-used technique for reducing a network's parameters and compressing its size.
 Reducing model sizes is crucial for deploying models on edge devices with limited resources.
 Conventionally, pruning methods have focused on reducing parameters from pre-trained models.
 However, it requires at least as much computation as training a dense model as it must converge before pruning takes place.
-The Lottery Ticket Hypothesis \cite{frankle2018lottery, frankle2020linear, malach2020proving} gives theoretical foundation that subnetworks have the potential to reach full performance even when trained from an initially sparse state.
+The Lottery Ticket Hypothesis work \citep{frankle2018lottery, frankle2020linear, malach2020proving} gives theoretical foundation that subnetworks have the potential to reach full performance even when trained from an initially sparse state.
 This insight has recently gained much traction in sparse training, a paradigm in which sparse networks are trained from scratch without the need for dense pre-training.

-Sparse training methods can be broadly classified into two categories: static sparse training (SST), also sometimes referred to as Pruning at Initialization (PaI), where the sparsity pattern is pre-determined at initialization and remains fixed throughout training \cite{lee2018snip, wang2020picking, NEURIPS2020_46a4378f, de2020progressive}, and dynamic sparse training (DST), where the sparsity pattern continuously evolves during training \cite{mocanu2018scalable,dettmers2019sparsenetworksscratchfaster,evci2021rigginglotterymakingtickets, yin2022superposing}.
-These methods perform well at moderate sparsity commonly up to 98\%, but experience rapid accuracy degradation beyond this due to limitations such as layer collapse and gradient issues \cite{tanaka2020pruning, wang2020picking}.
-There is an increasing demand to push towards 'extreme sparsities', particularly in resource-constrained settings where substantial computational and memory benefits may justify some accuracy trade-offs.
-Our work is motivated by this practical consideration, and thus we emphasize that our primary focus is on the deployable model used for inference rather than training efficiency.
-Despite this need, extreme sparsities remain relatively understudied, with only a few methods attempting to maintain usable accuracy at these extreme levels \cite{tanaka2020pruning, de2020progressive, price2021dense}.
+Sparse training methods can be broadly classified into two categories: static sparse training (SST), also sometimes referred to as Pruning at Initialization (PaI), where the sparsity pattern is pre-determined at initialization and remains fixed throughout training \citep{lee2018snip, wang2020picking, NEURIPS2020_46a4378f, de2020progressive}, and dynamic sparse training (DST), where the sparsity pattern continuously evolves during training \citep{mocanu2018scalable,dettmers2019sparsenetworksscratchfaster,evci2021rigginglotterymakingtickets, yin2022superposing}.
+These methods perform well at moderate sparsity commonly up to 98\%, but experience rapid accuracy degradation beyond this due to limitations such as layer collapse and gradient issues \citep{tanaka2020pruning, wang2020picking}.
+This raises a fundamental question - what are the limits of sparse training?
+Understanding these boundaries is both scientifically valuable for characterizing sparse learning dynamics and potentially relevant for future deployment scenarios, where resource constraints continue to be problematic.
+However, extreme sparsities remain relatively understudied, with only a few methods attempting to maintain usable accuracy at these extreme levels \citep{tanaka2020pruning, de2020progressive, price2021dense}.